I’m constantly amazed at the number of foods that can be made easily at home that taste infinitely better than their store-bought counterparts.

 Homemade plain yogurt is pleasantly sweet with a mild, tart finish.

-I’m going to walk you through making yogurt at home from start to finish, no fancy equipment necessary.
+I’m going to walk you through making yogurt at home from start to finish, no fancy equipment is necessary.
 For the most part, the time involved in making yogurt is inactive, so it’s an easy project to fit into your day.

 Here’s what you’ll need to get started: